hugolepeytre/scrap_god/README.md

 ## Requirements

-Requirements are listed in [requirements.txt](requirements.txt).
+Required Python packages and versions are listed in [requirements.txt](requirements.txt) (install with `pip install -r requirements.txt`).
 The other requirement is to be able to run Jupyter Notebooks.

 ## How to run

 Since the CSV file and visualisations are already generated, there is no need to actually run the code, expect to check that it works.
+The evaluated files are [gods.csv](gods.csv) where the scraped data is stored, and [visualisation.ipynb](visualisation.ipynb) where the data visualisation is done (open with `jupyter-notebook visualisation.ipynb`).

-To do that, there are 2 important files :
+To actually run the code, there are 2 important files :
 - [scrap_gods.py](scrap_gods.py) generates the csv file (gods.csv).
 It runs in about 10 minutes, 99% of the time being taken to fetch god pages.
 Run with `python scrap_gods.py`
 - [visualisation.ipynb](visualisation.ipynb) is a Jupyter notebook (already evaluated) which contains the data exploration and insights.
-Simply open it using jupyter-notebook and run all the cells
+Open with `jupyter-notebook visualisation.ipynb` and run all cells

 ## Scraping